To print this page properly - use Print icon located on the page.

 JHRS Bookstore

 The following is a list of HR and/or business-related books we strongly recommend to our members and other HR and business professionals to help keep their skills up to date.
 Simply click on the book title or image to directly buy from Amazon.co.jp.
-You can also use the adjacent Amazon search box to look for other book titles of interest to you.
+You can also use the above Amazon search box to look for other book titles of interest to you.

 15) Great People Decisions by Claudio Fernandez Araoz [2007]